 960 West 31st Street

-You might miss this painfully hipster bar if you don’t already know it’s there.
+You might miss this painfully hipster and trendy bar in Chicago if you don’t already know it’s there.
 The front end of the bar is a liquor store – a mash-up concept that hipsters all but salivate over.
 (Again, calm down).
 Venture further back and you find a full-on bar complete with all the hipster essentials like craft cocktails, craft beer, and plenty of board games.
 (Settlers of Catan, anyone?)

 Yelp Quote: “The vibe of the bar is nice, kind of a mix of old-man bar and hipster (maybe leaning more toward the latter).”

 If you’re not looking to be silently judged by all these hipsters, venture further west than Wicker Park and Logan Square.
 Once you leave those neighborhoods, the bars aren’t cool enough for those tight pants and flannel-wearing kids to actually want to visit.